What qualifies a child for Social Security disability?

 Under the law, a child is considered disabled for SSI purposes if: he or she has a medically determinable physical or mental impairment (or combination of impairments); and. the impairment(s) results in marked and severe functional limitations; and.

-How long does it take for a child to get approved for disability?
+How long does it take to get SSI for a child?

 How much will my child get if I get SSDI?